No-Contact Curbside Pickup Now Available

 You may log into your account online and see that holds have arrived, but this does not mean items are actually available for pickup.

-We will be calling you directly to notify you of the availability of your items and to schedule a pick up window: between 10am-12noon or 2-4pm, Mon-Sat.
-After 2 weeks, we added one evening pickup each week from 6-8pm.
+We will be calling you directly to notify you of the availability of your items and to schedule a pick up window: between 10am-4pm, Mon-Sat.
+We offer one evening pickup each week through 8pm.

 When you arrive to pick up your items: